10 Interesting Records on Everest; 1953 till Today

 In 2004, Pemba Dorje Sherpa set a record for the fastest ascent from base camp to the summit, completing the journey in an astonishing 8 hours and 10 minutes.
 To put that in perspective, most climbers take 34-38 hours over multiple days.

-However, Kilian Jornet, a Spanish ultra-runner, later pushed the limits even further in 2017 after climbing Mount Everest from base camp to summit in mere 26 hours without supplemental oxygen or fixed ropes.
+However, Kilian Jornet, a Spanish ultra-runner, later pushed the limits even further in 2017 after climbing Mount Everest from base camp to summit in a mere 26 hours without supplemental oxygen or fixed ropes.
 His effort was a mind-blowing display of speed and endurance.

 7. The Fastest Descent Records on Everest